Gaurang-Pandey/AI-Movie-Insight/README.md

 ## Tech Stack Rationale

 **Next.js:** Used for building the frontend and API routes in a single framework.
-It also makes deployment easy with Vercel.

 **Tailwind CSS:** Used for styling because it allows quick UI development and keeps the styles consistent.